 A personal representative must be appointed by the court.
 The lawyer prepares and files legal documents called a Petition or Small Estate Affidavit in the appropriate county asking that a Personal Representative be appointed and a Probate Court administration begin.
 The Will must be analyzed, heirs, devisees, and creditors must be located and provided with notice that the probate process has begun.
 The decedent's assets and property must be collected, protected, inventoried, and preserved throughout the entire process.
 The entire process takes a minimum of four months.

 The court overseeing the probate process must also be regularly informed of the progress in administering the estate.
 This includes informing the court of the inventory of assets, an affidavit regarding creditors and an accounting of income and expenses.

-Probate fees, such as attorney fees and court costs for probate can be unexpectedly expensive, but are paid out of the estate at the end of the probate.
-A lawyer or attorney should be hired by the proposed personal representative or executor to assist with probate court documents.
+Probate fees, such as attorney fees and court costs for probate can be unexpectedly expensive but are paid out of the estate at the end of the probate.
+A probate attorney should be hired by the proposed personal representative or executor to assist with probate court documents.
 It is often better to higher a lawyer prior to attempting self-help remedies, due to fixing errors is more expensive than providing information to the court properly the first time.

 Probate in Oregon involves a good deal of paperwork that must be filed in a timely manner.
 To achieve the results you want, probate should be handled with an understanding of the legal principles involved.
 A probate attorney can help you avoid the many possible tax traps and other problems that could arise.
 Also, a lawyer can help you prepare and file the legal documents and prepare you for hearings in court.

 We firmly believe that an attorney is important to the probate process and that you should feel comfortable with the attorney you higher.
 If you choose not to consult with our firm, please contact the Oregon State Bar Attorney Referral Program to find an attorney to help you with your probate needs.